Hamzaelghazi/Apple-store-website/README.md

-# Gritty-if
+# Apple-store-website
-the Gritty is fun a website  created by me using HTML and CSS.
+apple store is a like small business website that present some products and the clients support ceated by me using HTML and CSS and Bootstrap.
 ## 🚀 About Me
 I'm a front end devloper